The Most Under-Rated of All Holidays? Labor Day

 A VERY close #2?

-Builds their dignity, self-respect with each passing work day successfuly completed.
+Builds their dignity, self-respect with each passing work day successfully completed.

 Builds wealth, both for themselves (if managed properly) and that wealth creates more wealth.
 A great circle of prosperity when money gets earned, spent, invested.